Accessing a device's camera and microphone with JavaScript

 MANDATORY_UNSATISFIED_ERRORNo media sources of the type specified in the constraints were found.

-Accessing a device's camera and microphone with JavaScript: Example
+Accessing the camera and microphone of a device with JavaScript: Example

 navigator.getUserMedia = ( navigator.getUserMedia ||